CEUR-WS.org

 2. Forgotten papers can be included within two working days if they were referenced in the original index.html file.

-3. Typographic errors in the file index.html can be corrected within two working days after the publication at CEUR-WS.org.
+3. Typographic errors and faulty links in the file index.html can be corrected within two working days after the publication at CEUR-WS.org.

 The deadlines are very tight.
 Hence, you must check the correctness of the files before submitting them to us!
 Include the authors in the correctness check by letting them confirm that the right version of their paper is included.
 You cannot change them after submission!